 This requirement applies to the uplink and downlink of the repeater during the transmitter ON state.

-When GSM, CDMA, UTRA, E-UTRA, NR BS or repeater operating in a different frequency band are co-located with a NCR, additional input intermodulation co-location requirement may be applied for the protection of NR repeater or NCR receivers.
+When GSM, CDMA, UTRA, E-UTRA, NR BS or repeater operating in a different frequency band are co-located with a NCR, additional input intermodulation co-location requirement may be applied for the protection of RF repeater or NCR receivers.
 This requirement applies to the uplink and downlink of the repeater.
 If the BS side is declared to meet co-location requirements, then it should meet input intermodulation co-location requirements for the downlink.
 If the UE side is declared to meet co-location requirements, then it should meet input intermodulation co-location requirements for the uplink.

 When GSM, CDMA, UTRA, E-UTRA, NR BS or repeater operating in another frequency band co-exist with a NCR, additional input intermodulation co-existence requirement may be applied for the protection of NR repeater or NCR receivers.

-7.7.2 Minimum requirement for NR repeater
+7.7.2 Minimum requirement for RF repeater

 For the parameters specified in table 7.7.2-1, the power in the passband shall not increase with more than 10 dB at the output of the repeater as measured with 1 MHz measurement bandwidth, compared to the level obtained without interfering signals applied.